jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ## Setup

 ### Hardware
 The computational requirements of this script vary depending upon which functions are toggled on/off.
 The script is generally suitable for running on a powerful laptop/desktop as we have been tried to keep as much out of memory as possible, only loading arrays into memory when realy necessary.
 However, the invert_snicar() function is demanding and can take up to a day to run on my 8 core i7-7700 32GB RAM laptop.
 If using the invert_snicar() function an HPC resource is recommended.
 I have been running the full pipeline on a 64 core Azure Linux Data Science Machine, in which case one tile takes 53 mins to process.
+With the SNICAR inversion and the EB model functions both toggled ON, ~1 hour 5 mins per tile.
+Bear in mind that in Nov 2019, the VM cost is ~£3/hour.

 ### Environment
 The environment can be set up manually using the following commands: